 Yellowstone Visitor Centers

 Another handy way to prepare is to visit at least one of the ten visitor centers around the park.
 They have excellent resources to help you get oriented, deepen your knowledge, secure permits (e.g., fishing or backcountry camping), and find out about special events.
 You can also take care of practical matters like using the restroom, filling up water bottles, and getting the lowdown on wildlife sightings.
 The Albright Visitor Center is open year-round and has free WiFi.
 Several visitor centers have special collections and resources dedicated to education.
-There’s also the Museum of the National Park Ranger, housed in an old log cabin built in 1908.
+There’s also the Museum of the National Park Ranger housed in an old log cabin built in 1908.
 The museum is unique to Yellowstone and is staffed by retired rangers.
-Take your time, study the maps, talk to a ranger, and whatever you do, get your kids set up with Yellowstone Forever, the park’s amazing Junior Ranger Program.
+Take your time, study the maps, talk to a ranger, and whatever you do, get acquainted with Yellowstone Forever, the park’s official nonprofit partner who also supports the amazing Junior Ranger Program

 Yellowstone Worldschooling Themes